PRODUCTION FROM THE FIELD

 Development

 Brynhild is a field in the southern part of the Norwegian sector in the North Sea, 10 kilometres from the UK sector and 55 kilometres northwest of the Ula field.
 The water depth is 80 metres.
 Brynhild was discovered in 1992, and the plan for development and operation (PDO) was approved in 2011.
 The development concept was a subsea template including four wells, tied-in to the Haewene Brim production, storage and offloading vessel (FPSO) located on the Pierce field in the British sector.
-Production started in 2014.Reservoir
+The production started in 2014.Reservoir

 The field was produced by pressure support from water injection.
 Water for injection was supplied from the Pierce field.Transport